 Events and conferences are an ideal place to reconnect with your old acquaintances, meet new people and enlarge your (online) network.
 Tweeting at events has been around for a while, but it’s surprising how many delegates still underestimate its importance for networking.

-So without further ado, here are 10 effective tips on how to increase your social footprint at events with Twitter.
+To get the most out of live tweeting, here are 10 effective tips on how to increase your social footprint at events with Twitter.

 By failing to prepare, we’re preparing to fail.
 The same goes for live tweeting.
 The events and conferences are truly overwhelming and without solid preparation you might miss the most interesting content while searching for Twitter handles.